AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

 ## Fairness Analysis

-For our two groups we choose recipes **with** the “60-minutes-or-less” tag and recipes **without** the “60-minutes-or-less” tag.
+For our two groups, we chose recipes **with** the “60-minutes-or-less” tag and recipes **without** the “60-minutes-or-less” tag.
 Our evaluation metric was based on absolute difference in r^2 because this is a good overall scoring metric to see how much of the variance in our target variable is explained by our model.

 **Null Hypothesis:** Our model is fair.
 R^2 for recipes that have the "60-minutes-or-less" tag is the same as recipes that don't have it.
-This means our model is fair for predicting roughly hour long recipes as opposed to other recipes.
+This means our model is fair for predicting roughly hour-long recipes as opposed to other recipes.

 **Alternative Hypothesis:** Our model is unfair.
 The R^2 for hour-long recipes is different from the R^2 for all other recipes.